Legoless/Alpha/README.md

 # The Story

-Alpha originally started as an unofficial fork from [FLEX](https://github.com/Flipboard/FLEX) (Flipboard Explorer).
+*Alpha originally started as an unofficial fork from [FLEX](https://github.com/Flipboard/FLEX) (Flipboard Explorer).
+It began with a desire to add multiple features to FLEX, but looking more and more it was obvious that many architectural changes were required.
+Those are the hardest to merge into original repository without breaking multiple features, it was obvious that it fits more to create a separate repository.

+So Alpha was converted into a separate repository and work began on top of that.
+Many features were added and there are many architectural changes under the hood.
+Alpha offers a full API, which can be used to build almost any kind of plugin.
+In fact, all existing plugins are built on top of that API.*

 # Documentation